 'MANCHESTER & SALFORD' by Thornton & J. Roper c.1807

-An attractive and detailed early 19th century plan of Manchester and Salford -- with an inset view of the College Cloisters -- which was surveyed and engraved by Thornton and John Roper, respectively, and published in The British Atlas* (London: Vernor, Hood & Sharpe, 1807-1810).
+An attractive and detailed early 19th century plan of Manchester and Salford -- with an inset view of the College Cloisters -- which was engraved by John Roper, from a survey by Thornton, and published in The British Atlas* (London: Vernor, Hood & Sharpe, 1807-1810).

 - This is an original copperplate engraving with fine later hand colour.